Rigbin/fhj-webserv-ex/sections/02_nginx.md

 ***

-### Basic Authentication
+### Basic Authentication \[OPTIONAL\]

 When enough time is left, take a look on the [basic authentication](https://docs.nginx.com/nginx/admin-guide/security-controls/configuring-http-basic-authentication/) tutorial of nginx and try to restrict the access to any desired `location`.
+We will cover the topic authentication in a later lecture.

 ***